-While there are a number of peoples who have created a huge wealth by investing in penny stocks, however for many penny stocks are wealth destroyer.
+While there are a number of peoples who have created huge wealth by investing in penny stocks, however for many penny stocks are wealth destroyers.

 If you are going to invest in penny stocks, do your research carefully and do not speculate about the stock.
 Moreover, there are high risks involved in these stocks.
 So, be ready for it.